gfe--gluten free easily

 But I did have hazelnut flour from Nuts.com … hazelnut flour + the idea planted from Jules’ word of caution = Eureka!
 Yes, I finally realized that I could start with the hazelnut flour versus hazelnuts.
 Oh my goodness, making homemade Nutella-style spread using hazelnut flour was sooo much easier than the alternative!

 And it’s good!
 I added a small amount of ready-made almond butter to aid in the creaminess and make the hazelnut flavor a bit less pronounced.
-Now to be clear, my Chocolate Hazelnut Almond Spread does not have the processed creaminess or same “liquidity” of Nutella or even exactly the same flavor, but I really like the rich flavor that it does have and I’m totally fine with the more primitive texture.
+Now to be clear, my Chocolate Hazelnut Almond Spread does not have the processed creaminess or same “liquidity” of Nutella or even exactly the same flavor, but I really like the rich flavor that it does have.
+And I’m totally fine with the more primitive texture.

 Plus, I love the real food ingredients in this version.
 And, hey, it’s lasted two days so far—that’s a new record!
 Without the sugar and with the rich and filling cacao combined with the nut butters, this spread is so filling.
 A little truly goes a long way!